kwat0308/gtracr/docs/gtracr.md

 ## Major Tasks

 - [ ] Figure out things about the licensing with Baldini's scripts
-- [x] Obtain a heatmap of allowed and forbidden trajectories at a single location and altitude and at all zenith and azimuthal angles (i.e. determine the geomagnetic cutoff for each location on Earth)
+- [ ] Obtain a heatmap of allowed and forbidden trajectories at a single location and altitude and at all zenith and azimuthal angles (i.e. determine the geomagnetic cutoff for each location on Earth)
-- [ ] Implement this for muons (not too sure, ask Anatoli about this when the time comes)
-- [ ] Do this with neutrinos too.

 ## Minor Tasks